 - Shared light.
 Interior spaces that were once without windows now get natural light from windows in exterior walls.

 - Improved real estate value.
 In almost every instance, an open floor plan is highly desirable and increases your home's value to prospective buyers, up to 7.4-percent a year.

 - Easier to watch kids.
 Parents cooking in the kitchen or setting the dining room table can easily supervise children in the living room.

 - Layout flexibility.
 Without partition walls, it is easy to reconfigure furnishings and accessories to different room layouts.

 - Spaces can be multifunction.
-With open floor plans, a space can serve as a family room, a recreation room, a home office, or an entertainment space depending on your needs of the moment.
+With open floor plans, space can serve as a family room, a recreation room, a home office, or an entertainment space depending on your needs of the moment.

 - Costly to heat and cool.
 Great rooms with high ceilings are often energy drains, especially when the outer walls are equipped with large windows, as they often are.
 While traditional floor plans allow you to heat or cool only certain rooms, with an open floor plan, the entire space must be heated or cooled.